Redningsselskapet/data-worker/README.md

 ```javascript
 npm test
 ```
-Configure for use with wallaby for testing.
+Configured for use with wallaby testing  tool.